dotCMS/dotCMS-K8/README.md

 6. Place a license pack file (license.zip) in this directory.
 If you do not have a license pack, please contact support (email:support@dotcms.com or use [support portal](https://helpdesk.dotcms.com/))

 ## Instructions ##
-1. Ensure a current `license.zip` file is located in this directory.
+1. In order to scale dotCMS to multiple servers, you will need a license pack, e.g. `license.zip` file is located in this directory.
 2. Run `./setup.sh`
 3. dotCMS is probably still initiallizing but you can start interacting with the cluster now.
 Some examples below.
 4. Once finished, you can run `./cleanup.sh` to shutdown cluster and the associated storage - **WARNING** - once the cleanup script is run, all persistent data will be gone.